addyosmani/backbone-fundamentals/backbone-fundamentals.md

 });
 ```

 Note that in the initialize function we accept an array of data that we pass to the app.Library constructor.
 We'll use this to populate our collection with some sample data so that we can see everything is working correctly.
-We wrap up with the entry point to our code, with the sample data.
+Finally, we have the entry point for our code, along with the sample data:

 ```javascript
 // site/js/app.js